How To Streamline Your Camping Gear

 Rather than buying equipment that is lighter or smaller than what you already have, try to think about which pieces of equipment can serve more than one purpose, especially things that you already own.

-For example, a head torch may well be all you need for light, as you can use it to see what you’re doing easily and conveniently, but also hang it up in your tent to use as a lamp, meaning you don’t need to bring a separate one.
+For example, a head torch may well be all you need for light.
+You can use it to see what you’re doing easily and conveniently.
+But also hang it up in your tent to use as a lamp, meaning you don’t need to bring a separate one.

-You could also freeze bottles of water to use in your cool box rather than taking special cool packs, and then you will also have extra drinking water once they have melted.
+You could also freeze bottles of water to use in your cool box rather than taking special cool packs.
+Then you will also have extra drinking water once they have melted.

 Foil packets are a great idea that can not only save space, but save you plenty of time too, so long as you’re bringing a cool box with you.
 You can find instructions on how to make these packets on the Art of Manliness blog here.